You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 But let me be clear about one thing here… This stock is not as easy to trade as others.
 And while some investors would see that as a roadblock, we see it as a major advantage.
 Here’s why…

 If the stock were easy to buy, it would likely be far more expensive.
-By going the extra mile and taking these extra steps, we have the chance to get the stock ultra-cheap at under $3.
+By going the extra mile and taking these extra steps, we have the chance to get the stock ultra-cheap at less than $5.

 And that price may change very soon.